thor314/tk-cargo-generate/README.md

 - Licensing: permissive dual Unlicense/MIT licensing
 - Several optional common dependencies; won't be built unless used

+My "batteries-and-more-included" templates with `cargo-generate`.

+## Why bother with templates?
+- Sanity testing is great.
+Templates like this make it easy to try out new libraries and test features.
+- Save time setting up tools.
+Tools are great.
+I want them available with minimal fiddling.
+- How do I use `$TOOL` again?
+Templates remind me how to use my tools, even when I haven't picked them up recently.

+## Current Features:
 ## To do:
 More templates:
 - Macro, Procedural Macro examples